pingancheng96/Bowling-Challenge/README.md

 The `Frame` class encapsulates the logic of actually registering a roll to a frame, which includes validating the roll data, adding the roll to the list of rolls this frame consists of, updating the frame type, and deciding if this frame is complete.

-It consits of the following properties with public getter and private setter:
+It consits of the following two properties with public getter and private setter:

 * `public bool IsComplete`: indicating if the current frame is complete.
 * `public FrameType FrameType`: the type of this frame, which can be `FrameType.Strike`,  `FrameType.Spare`, or `FrameType.Open`.